 A system of ethical and moral beliefs that are known as the values, behavior, and decisions of a business organization and the business ethics of the individuals within that organization.

-Some ethical requirements for the business are coded in the law; Examples of setting minimum standards for environmental regulations, minimum wages and sanctions against domestic trade, and government policy against trade unions.
+Some ethical requirements for the business are coded in the law; Examples as setting minimum standards for environmental regulations, minimum wages and sanctions against domestic trade, and government policy against trade unions.

 The management team sets the tone for how the entire company operates on a daily basis to enact leadership within the organization.

-Skills and ability to attract and retain highly talented people Filed by a company with a positive reputation to maintain helps to create a lasting positive impact.
-Operating business in a moral manner from the bottom up creates stronger bonds among team members, creating stability within more companies.
+Skills and ability to attract and retain highly talented people Filed by a company with a positive reputation to maintain help to create a lasting positive impact.
+Operating a business in a moral manner from the bottom up creates stronger bonds among team members, creating stability within more companies.

 An organization that begins to work within its own ethical guidelines, is also less likely to be penalized for bad behavior and less likely to find itself in a widespread violation of the laws regarding required behavior.